-DNS Poisoning is one of the hardest attacks so far to be registered in some of the companies and research shows that it’s very hard for hackers to do DNS Poisoning.
+DNS Poisoning is one of the hardest attacks so far to be registered in some companies and research shows that it’s very hard for hackers to do DNS Poisoning.
 Cache poisoning is an attack on the local DNS cache saved on the device.
 It is a type of phishing attack.
 Since the URL looks exactly like the original one, it is hard to differentiate at this point.

 Usually, the browser automatically resolves the domain address without interruption.
 This is why these attacks are rare nowadays.
 However, if the browser accepts a single fake entry, millions of users might be redirected to the fake website instead of the original one.
 If that happens, a hacker is capable of doing damage to the user by